dark-Echo0/Build-a-Three-Tier-Web-App/README.md

 ## Data tier

-For the data tier, I will set up user data storage using Amazon DynamoDB because it is a fully managed NoSQL database that offers high scalability, low-latency performance, and seamless integration with other AWS services.
+For the data tier, I configured a user data storage using Amazon DynamoDB because it is a fully managed NoSQL database that offers high scalability, low-latency performance, and seamless integration with other AWS services.

 The partition key for my DynamoDB table is a required attribute that use to group similar items which means the partition where the data will be stored